 Students struggle and sometimes their ideas fail.
 The contest is not really about the robot (although that’s the draw for students); it’s about learning to use this method, the engineering process to solve problems.

 The process teaches an essential life lesson.
 Year after year I have been blessed with parents and mentors who appreciate this vital part of our purpose.

-As the team leader, I’m willing to put friendship aside to grow the grit of students in my tutelage.
+As the team leader, I’m willing to put friendship aside to grow the grit of students under my tutelage.
 It’s no secret why so few people volunteer in programs like this.
-Aside from the frenzy of daily life and a genuine shortage of time, for many adults, the price of loosing social acceptance is often too high a price for a prize that will never sit on the shelf.
+Apart from the frenzy of daily life and a genuine shortage of time, for many adults, the price of losing social acceptance is often too high a price for a prize that will never sit on the shelf.

 I am amazed by the ingenuity of the students on our team.
 As education leaders, we must thicken our skin and be ready for the possibility of being less liked by our peers and push the agenda of learning over winning.
 Brilliant young minds are depending on us.

 Learning through robotics is about learning to learn, not learning to win.
 After many years of leadership in this role, I know that to perform well in the BEST Robotics Competitions and in life, our members must have the discipline and commitment to focus on the process, not the prize.
 That is the real struggle learners’ face, no matter the age.